 This Fellowship is meant to support outstanding Chinese legal scholars and teachers conducting empirical research on the Chinese legal system who wish to spend a period in residence at the Center for the Study of Law and Society at Berkeley Law.

-The Center for the Study of Law and Society will not be soliciting applications for the 2021-22 academic year due to COVID-19.
+The Center for the Study of Law and Society will not be soliciting applications for the 2022-23 academic year.

 To view the previous fellowship application requirements and details, click here.